GeotrekCE/Geotrek-admin/docs/troubleshooting.rst

 No background tiles
 -------------------

-Check the values of your WMS settings (server name should end with ``?``, layers names should exist on server).
+Check the values of your WMTS settings (server name should end with ``?``, layers names should exist on server).

 Error at loading DEM